Optimal Integrative Estimation for Distributed Precision Matrices with Heterogeneity Adjustment: Simulation Study

 Next, we compare the proposed methods with two alternative approaches under heterogeneity: Joint Graphical Lasso in \citet{danaher2014joint} and Heterogeneous Group Square-Root Lasso in \citet{ren2019tuning}, denoted by \texttt{JGL\_Full} and \texttt{HGSL\_Full}, respectively.
 Both methods utilize the full distributed datasets and employ the group Lasso penalty for estimation under shared supports.
 Thus, to ensure a fair comparison, we focus on the completely heterogeneous settings where $\texttt{hete\_ratio} = 1$.
 For \texttt{JGL\_Full}, the regularization involves two parameters: $\lambda_1$ and $\lambda_2$.
-The selection of $\lambda_2$ follows the same criterion \eqref{eq:joint_criterion} as HEAT and IteHEAT described in Section \ref{sec:shrink_para} of the supplement, while $\lambda_1$ is set to 0 to suit the current settings; see \citet{danaher2014joint} for more details.
+The selection of $\lambda_2$ follows the same criterion \eqref{eq:joint_criterion} as HEAT and IteHEAT described in Section \ref{sec:addition_shrink_para} of the supplement, while $\lambda_1$ is set to 0 to suit the current settings; see \citet{danaher2014joint} for more details.
 For \texttt{HGSL\_Full}, the regularization parameter is determined by the tuning-free simulation strategy suggested in \citet{ren2019tuning}.
 However, due to high computational costs, the performance of \texttt{HGSL\_Full} is evaluated based on only 64 replications for $(M,p)=(20,100)$, and it is not implemented for $(M,p)=(20,200)$.
-The results are displayed in Figure \ref{fig:hete}.
+The results are displayed in Figure \ref{fig:hete_1}.
 It is clear that \texttt{JGL\_Full} exhibits inferior performance compared to all the other methods.
 While there is a noticeable gap between \texttt{HEAT \& IteHEAT\_Soft} and \texttt{HGSL\_Full}, the proposed \texttt{HEAT \& IteHEAT\_SCAD} significantly outperforms \texttt{HGSL\_Full}, even with $t = 1$ in most settings.
-These results further highlight the advantage of \texttt{HEAT \& IteHEAT} in terms of statistical accuracy and flexibility in modelling heterogeneity.
+Besides, consistent with the results in homogeneous settings, \texttt{IteHEAT (stop)} achieves performance comparable to the fully iterated \texttt{HEAT \& IteHEAT}.
+These results further highlight the advantage of HEAT and IteHEAT in terms of statistical accuracy and flexibility in modelling heterogeneity.